-This talent gap poses significant threats to organizations, governments and individuals, as new technologies, more digital-based services, and evolving cyber threats increase the level of cybersecurity risk at a faster pace than existing cyber teams can handle.
+This talent gap poses significant threats to organisations, governments and individuals, as new technologies, more digital-based services and evolving cyber threats increase the level of cybersecurity risk at a faster pace than existing cyber teams can handle.
 COVID-19 adds another dimension to the cyber talent gap, as threat actors see the pandemic as an opportunity to exploit the work-from-home environment and increase in online employee activity.
-A survey from VMware Carbon Black, published in ZDnet, states that 91 percent of enterprises saw an increase in cyber attacks, as a result of more employees working from home during the pandemic.
+A survey from VMware Carbon Black, published in ZDnet, states that 91 per cent of enterprises saw an increase in cyber attacks, as a result of more employees working from home during the pandemic.

 Humans remain the weakest link in the cyber security chain.
-Deliberate or inadvertent risky behavior by employees, third-party partners and other stakeholders create opportunities for system compromises.
-As such, a major part of reducing cyber risk is to look broadly at the social enterprise and human behavior and apply the findings to new models for solving cyber security issues.
+Deliberate or inadvertent risky behaviour by employees, third-party partners and other stakeholders create opportunities for system compromises.
+As such, a major part of reducing cyber risk is to look broadly at the social enterprise and human behaviour and apply the findings to new models for solving cyber security issues.

 It is time to change the recruiting and hiring processes for cyber.
-Enterprises may be missing out by only looking to technology-focused students to recruit.
-There are organizations that help address the need for more diversity within hiring strategies, such as: Bluescreen IT’s HACKED, Crucial Group’s Academy, TechTalent Academy’s Women in Cyber Academy and NeuroCyberUK.
+Enterprises may be missing out by only looking to technology-focussed students to recruit.
+There are organisations that help address the need for more diversity within hiring strategies, such as: Bluescreen IT’s HACKED, Crucial Group’s Academy, TechTalent Academy’s Women in Cyber Academy and NeuroCyberUK.

 This problem will not be solved by companies alone – women themselves need to become part of the solution.
 Women of all backgrounds would be well-served to explore careers in cyber.
 Beyond filling the talent gap, for which there are millions of open roles and opportunities, the need to solve evolving cyber challenges will require teams with diverse skill sets and strengths.
 Why do archeologists like cyber security?
 Because they are good at finding things.
 In line with this, the industry needs to help create that “sense of purpose” that we all look for in choosing a career path.